 The gamma-glutamyl transferase (GGT) test may be used to determine the cause of elevated alkaline phosphatase (ALP).
 Both ALP and GGT are elevated in disease of the bile ducts and in some liver diseases, but only ALP will be elevated in bone disease.
 Therefore, if the GGT level is normal in a person with a high ALP, the cause of the elevated ALP is most likely bone disease.

 The GGT test is sometimes used to help detect liver disease and bile duct obstructions.
-It is usually ordered in conjunction with or as follow up to other liver tests such as ALT, AST, ALP, and bilirubin.
+It is usually ordered in conjunction with or as follow up to other liver tests such as alanine aminotransferase (ALT), aspartate aminotransferase (AST), ALP, and bilirubin.
 (Read also about the Liver Panel.)
-In general, an increased GGT level indicates that a person's liver is being damaged but does not specifically point to a condition that may be causing the injury.
+In general, an increased GGT level indicates that the liver is being damaged but does not specifically point to a condition that may be causing the injury.

 GGT can be used to screen for chronic alcohol abuse (it will be elevated in about 75% of chronic drinkers) and to monitor for alcohol use and/or abuse in people who are receiving treatment for alcoholism or alcoholic hepatitis.